gmalim/NBA_analysis/README_PlayerAwards.md

 There are several caveats to the analysis:

 - The AVS absolute values predicted by the accepted models are not very accurate.
-This is due to the small sample size of players with award votes and the erratic relationship between AVS and other features in the analysis.
+This is due to the erratic relationship between AVS and other features in the analysis (and to a lesser degree to the small sample size of players with award votes).
 Therefore the predicted AVS rank instead of the absolute value is used as a measure for award candidateship.